The national definition of Reflexology…

 Many people are under the impression that reflexology is an ancient Eastern practice, however, in reality...it is neither!
 Reflexology is a modern science initially developed in the United States in c1915, by Dr. William Fitzgerald, an American physician.
 He initially used it as a form of anesthesia, when he discovered that applied pressure in areas of the feet and hands, could numb certain anatomical structures enough to perform minor medical procedures.
 The process was further developed by Dr. Joseph Riley, and a physiotherapist named Eunice Ingham.

-The practice was originally called Zone Therapy, and later renamed by Ingham, to reflexology.
-According to the Merriam-Webster dictionary, the first recorded use of the word reflexology was in 1923.
+The practice was originally called Zone Therapy, and was renamed by Ingham, to reflexology.
+According to the Merriam-Webster dictionary, the first recorded use of the word reflexology, as it applies to foot therapy, was 1923.